 Glenn Bull, Senior Associate

-Glenn has in-house experience having worked for a rail operator in Australia as well as having been on secondment with a Qatari State entity that is undertaking several large developments in the region.
+- Glenn has in-house experience having worked for a rail operator in Australia and has been on secondment with a Qatari State entity that is undertaking several large developments in the region.

 - Glenn’s expertise in construction law includes having undertaken various construction management subjects at a Master’s level, including Project Management, Project Evaluation, Time Scope & Cost and Risk Evaluation & Assessment as well obtaining substantial ‘hands-on’ experience through various senior level secondment appointments.

 The UAE's New Laws Relating to Inheritance and Deceased Estates

 UAE furthered its efforts to attract foreign direct investment into the country.